 Never enter the property or touch the items you.
 If you’re already inside or near a drug lab, leave immediately and contact the police.

 - suspicious items, including improvised heating and cooling mechanisms

-- used materials surrounding a property, including cold and flu packets, empty pseudoephedrine blister strips, gas cylinders or butane fuel cans, stained coffee filters, pH testers or test strips, and water pumps
+- used materials surrounding a property, including cold and flu medicine packets, empty pseudoephedrine blister strips, gas cylinders or butane fuel cans, stained coffee filters, pH testers or test strips, water pumps

 - an unusual chemical smell

 - plastic containers, with or without chemical labels

 - residents never putting their rubbish out or burning their rubbish

 - little or no traffic at a property during the day, but frequent traffic late at night or at odd hours

 - hoses and pipes near windows or doors